About the Faculty of Science

 We are dedicated, through our research, to understanding ourselves, our world and its place in the universe.
 At the same time, we are training a new generation of experts to find solutions to the problems that science can solve.

-The faculty is made up of seven departments that span the classical science subjects of biology, chemistry, physics, mathematics and psychology.
+The faculty is made up of five departments that span the classical science subjects of biology, chemistry, physics, mathematics and psychology.

 Our staff come from all over the world and are conducting research at an international standard to tackle great environmental challenges, understand disease and behaviour, advance robotic technologies, map distant galaxies, and much more.